The 2014 Junior Achievement Essay Competition

-Junior Achievement of Greater Washington was pleased to offer the 2013 Junior Achievement Essay Competition, sponsored by David M. Rubenstein.
-Last fall, Junior Achievement invited students from Greater Washington to compete for $110,000 in scholarships.
+Junior Achievement of Greater Washington is pleased to offer the 2014 Junior Achievement Essay Competition, sponsored by David M. Rubenstein.
+This fall, Junior Achievement invites students from Greater Washington to compete for $110,000 in scholarships.

 Ten Student Scholarships to Win: